1 Groundwork

-- Moles, Rats and Knotweed – this sounds like a gardening nightmare TV show, but to ensure you don’t have problems with your new artificial lawn any history of moles digging in the garden or rat burrowing causing the lawn to sink will need to be resolved before work starts.
-It can be achieved in various ways including installing a barrier around the lawn perimeter.
-Japanese Knotweed is a serious problem and using equipment on a lawn with Knotweed can cross contaminate the next lawn it is used on.
+- Moles, Rats and Knotweed – this might sound like a nightmare gardening TV show, but to ensure you don’t have problems with your new artificial lawn it’s important to consider any history of moles digging in the garden or rat burrowing causing the lawn to sink will need to be resolved before work starts.
+After all it would be a timely error to have to rectify if not checked prior to installing.
+Don’t fear this issue can be solved in various ways including installing a barrier around the lawn perimeter.
+Japanese Knotweed is another serious problem to consider when installing your lawn.
+Using equipment on a lawn with Knotweed can cross contaminate the next lawn it is used on.
 A useful read on Knotweed can be found in this Telegraph article.

 # 2 Joins